-It may therefore come as no surprise that the initial idea of launching an employee-led culture starts not in the boardroom, but lower down the corporate echelons or possibly in one siloed department.
+It may therefore come as no surprise that the initial idea of launching an employee-advocacy program starts not in the boardroom, but lower down the corporate echelons or possibly in one siloed department.
 It can therefore take time to bring all relevant parties together and get board level buy in.
 However it is imperative to do so as strategically it touches every department.

-What is the best way to pitch employee advocacy/ marketing to the founders?
+What is the best way to pitch an employee-advocacy program?

 Founders and C-suite are busy people, they haven’t got time to read through mountains of documents, they want hard facts and figures, proof of ROI in an easily digestible format.
 Your pitch will have more impact if you focus on the benefits to the individuals themselves.
 So make sure you consider which board members you are pitching, and use language that speaks to that member.
 That might mean a bespoke pitch for each individual.